dhananjaygr/InlineQuestions/100-Foundation/questions/Page6/question-01.md

 Question Type : Single Choice

 ## Question
-Which Indian city is famous for the Taj Mahal?:
+What is the purpose of creating a new branch when committing changes to a GitHub repository?

 ## Options
-Option 1: Delhi
+Option 1: To separate different versions of the code

-Option 2: Jaipur
+Option 2: To merge changes from one branch into another

-Option 3: Agra
+Option 3: To revert changes made in a commit

-Option 4: Lucknow
+Option 4: To create a duplicate of a repository under your GitHub account

 ## Answers
-Option 3 : 1
+Option 2 : 1

 ## Correct Answer Feedback
-Option 3 is correct answer
+Option 2 is correct answer

 ## Incorrect Answer Feedback
-Selected ## Options is not correct Option 3 is correct answer
+Selected ## Options is not correct Option 2 is correct answer

 ## Tags
 tag1